-The limitations of \texttt{sunbather} are: \begin{itemize} \item[$\bullet$] It is a 1D code, while atmospheric escape is an inherently 3D process.
-For example, day-to-night variations, magnetic fields, and interaction with a stellar wind can significantly alter the outflow and observational signatures \citep[e.g.,][]{nail_effects_2023, schreyer_using_2024}. \item[$\bullet$] It neglects the tidal term from the stellar gravity and Coriolis force.
-In extremely close-in systems, or generally at high radii, the host star's gravity can become important.
-In this Roche-lobe overflow regime, the outflow deviates considerably from a Parker wind \citep{huang_hydrodynamic_2023}. \item[$\bullet$] It keeps the composition of the atmosphere constant with radius.
+The limitations of \texttt{sunbather} are: \begin{itemize} \item It is a 1D code, while atmospheric escape is an inherently 3D process.
+For example, day-to-night variations, magnetic fields, and interaction with a stellar wind can significantly alter the outflow and observational signatures \citep[e.g.,][]{nail_effects_2024, schreyer_using_2024}. \item It keeps the composition of the atmosphere constant with radius.
 Every element escapes at the same rate, and it thus implicitly assumes efficient drag of heavier elements.
-Particularly at low mass-loss rates, this assumption may be invalid. \item[$\bullet$] It does not treat the hydrodynamics and thermodynamics self-consistently, but instead parametrizes the outflow with a chosen mass-loss rate.
-As pointed out under the assets of the code above, exactly this feat makes it suited for retrievals.
-The downside is that it is less suited for forward modeling and theoretical studies that aim to predict the mass-loss rate. \end{itemize}
+This assumption may be invalid, particularly at low mass-loss rates. \item It does not treat the hydrodynamics and thermodynamics self-consistently, but instead parametrizes the outflow with a chosen mass-loss rate.
+As pointed out when describing the assets of the code above, it is this feature that makes \texttt{sunbather} well suited to retrievals.
+The downside is that it is less suited to forward modeling and theoretical studies designed to predict the mass-loss rate. \end{itemize}

 One may prefer to use \texttt{sunbather} over \texttt{p-winds} when fitting spectrally unresolved data and/or metal lines that are not included in \texttt{p-winds}.
 Conversely, one may prefer to use \texttt{p-winds} when fitting lines included in it over a large parameter space, due to its significantly faster runtime.